EricMen/Marketing-Attribution-Models/README.md

 Python Class created to address problems regarding Digital Marketing Attribution.

 ## 2. About Multi-Channel Attribution
-While browsing online, an user has multiple touchpoints before converting, which could lead to ever so longer and more complex journeys.
+While browsing online, an user has multiple touchpoints, leading to longer and more complex journeys prior to conversion.

-*How to duly credit conversions and optmize investment on media?*
+*How do we duly credit conversions and optmize investment on media?*

-To adress this, we apply **Attribution Models**.
+To address this, we apply **Attribution Models**.

 ### 2.1 Attribution Models
 **Heuristic Models**: